ypradat/TCGA_Facets/README.md

 In order to maximize cost-effectiveness, the VMs are preemptible.
 As a consequence, Google may reclaim the resources of a running VM instance at any time, thereby interrupting the pipeline.
-Fortunately, the VM instance may be restarted any time after it was preempted and the following command will indefinitely check periodically (every 900s in the example command) for instances that have been soon preempted and restart them
+Fortunately, the VM instance may be restarted any time after it was preempted and the following command will indefinitely check periodically (every 900s in the example command) for instances that have been preempted and restart them

 ```
 bash gcloud/instances/check_instances.sh -f 900
 ```

 The bash scripts above may be run from your local computer.
-However, the scripts will be interrupted in case your computer shuts down or lose internet connection.
-In order to avoid this issues, you may start a "master" VM instance via
+However, the scripts will be interrupted in case your computer shuts down or loses internet connection.
+In order to avoid these issues, you may start a "master" VM instance via

 ```